Hospital Negligence Lawyer and Medical Malpractice Attorney Reviewing Hospital acquired infection lawsuits for plaintiffs nationwide

 Infections Linked to Hospital Negligence

 It should be common sense that medical staff would always observe basic health hygiene and routinely wash their hands.
-However, hands are the most common vehicle for transmission of bacteria, and “horizontal transmission” of infections among hospital patients.
+However, hands are the most common vehicle for transmission of bacteria, and “horizontal transmission” of infections among hospital and nursing home patients.

 Hospital-acquired infections can be caused by viral, bacterial, or fungal pathogens.
 The most common infections are bloodstream infections (BSI), pneumonia (VAP), MRSA-Staph infections, urinary tract infections (UTI), C. Diff. infections and surgical site infections (SSI).